-They can seem to be inescapable—those vague (or not so vague) money worries that persistently clutter your mind.
+Sometimes they seem inescapable—those vague (or not so vague) money worries that persistently clutter your mind.

-You’re not alone in your anxiety.
-Research shows that most Canadians are worried about money, with 7 out of 10 saying they worry a lot about their financial situation.
+If you’re feeling anxious about money, you’re not alone.
+Research shows that most Canadians share that worry, with 7 out of 10 saying they worry a lot about their financial situation.
 Women are more likely to worry than men and those in mid-life are more likely to worry than other age groups.

-- Ask questions: Many people struggle with numbers and financial terminology, becoming intimidated by the subject or just zoning out.
-Don’t be afraid to ask your financial planner lots of questions.
-A good planner will make sure that every question is answered, that you understand what’s happening, and that you agree with what’s being recommended..
+You’re not alone if you struggle with numbers and financial terminology, become intimidated by the subject or just zone out.
+Don’t be afraid to ask your Financial Planner lots of questions.
+A good Planner will make sure that every question is answered, that you understand what’s happening, and that you agree with what’s being recommended.

-- Revisit and revise: Review your financial goals regularly to be sure your day-to-day activities are still aligned with your family’s short and long-term dreams.
+Review and revise your financial goals regularly, on your own and with your Planner, to be sure your day-to-day activities keep you on track to reach your short and long-term dreams.

 Frank’s number one secret to financial success?
 “Knowing how much money you spend and where you spend it,” he says.
 “This will empower you to take control of your finances and make changes to reduce your stress.”

-If you need a qualified professional to help you tackle your financial worries, FPSC’s Find a Planner or Certificant tool can put you in touch with someone in your area.
+If you need a qualified professional to help you tackle your financial worries, find a CFP professional in your area with our Find Your Planner tool can put you in touch with someone in your area.

 For more on easing your financial worries, read 4 ways to overcome financial planner anxiety and Is financial stress putting your health at risk?
 Honesty may be the cure and watch Build your money confidence.